National League Central: Champions by year

 † – Due to the COVID-19 pandemic, the season was shortened to 60 games.
 By virtue of the eight-team postseason format used for that season, division runner-up St. Louis (30–28, .517) also automatically qualified for the playoffs.

-National League Championships

-The division has produced six National League Pennant winners: St. Louis in 2004, 2006, 2011 and 2013, Houston in 2005, and Chicago in 2016.

 Other postseason teams

 The wild card was introduced in 1994 and was initially assigned to the team with the best record in each league that did not win its division.
 The first year of implementation was 1995 as a player strike prematurely ended the 1994 season.
 Since implementation, each of the NL Central teams has won the wild card.
 In 2012, a second wild card was added to post-season play, and in 2022, a third was also added.